 A collaborative presentation developed alongside Dr. Michelle Van Dyke, showcasing preseason strength and conditioning progress for Pitt Women’s Basketball.

 This section highlights key performance reports, dashboards, and presentations that I have developed to analyze athlete data, monitor wellness, and assess training effectiveness.
-These tools were created using Power BI, Excel, and PowerPoint, combining both data visualization skills and applied sports science knowledge.
+These tools were created using Power BI and Excel, combining both data visualization skills and applied sports science knowledge.

 A sample player performance dashboard developed to visualize individual athlete data, including wellness trends, workload, and key performance metrics.
-This dashboard serves as a template for monitoring player readiness and adjusting training loads accordingly.
+This dashboard serves as a template for monitoring player readiness and adjusting training loads accordingly.(Built with Power BI)

 This dashboard tracks self-reported athlete wellness data, including sleep, soreness, stress, and overall well-being.
 The dashboard helps sports science staff identify trends and proactively adjust training plans to optimize recovery and performance.
+(Built with Power BI)

 This Load Monitoring Progression Plan was developed to safely integrate a return-to-play athlete into in-season practice within a three-week timeframe.
 The structured progression focuses on gradual workload increases, ensuring the athlete meets performance benchmarks while minimizing injury risk.